Amruthdd/javamini/onlinebookstore/README.md

 - Buy Books
 - Get Payment Receipt

-### Technologies used:-
-1. Front-End Development:
-- Html
-- Css
-- Javascript

-2. Back-End Development
-- Java
-- JDBC
-- Servlet
-- Oracle
-- Maven Support

-3. Database used
-- Sql/MySql

 ### Database Creation:

-Go to the Folder named <a href="https://github.com/shashirajraja/onlinebookstore/blob/gh-pages/Dummy_Database.md">Dummy_Database.md</a> and copy and paste the mysql command for making the database tables and fill some dummy database.
+Go to the Folder named Dummy_Database.md and copy and paste the mysql command for making the database tables and fill some sample database.

-Note:- This is a basic Project so we have not think about the security and we have only implemented this project using the generic servlet

-#### "Suggestions and project Improvements are Invited!"

-<bold>Thanks a lot</bold><br/>
-                                                                                                        Project Leader<br/>
+                                                                                                        Project done by<br/>
-                                                                                                         <b>Shashi Raj</b>
+                                                                                                         <b>Amruth DD</b>